Novartis v. Union of India and Others: Respondents

 There were seven named respondents who were represented before the court along with two Intervenor/Amicus.
 The respondents were led by Additional Solicitor-General of India Paras Kuhad.

 Various arguments were brought before the court but primarily focussed on proving that imatinib mesylate in beta crystalline form was neither novel nor non-obvious due to publications about imatinib mesylate in Cancer Research and Nature in 1996, disclosures in Zimmerman patents, disclosures to FDA and finally that efficacy as referred to in section 3(d) should be interpreted as therapeutic efficacy and not merely a physical efficacy.

-The respondents quoted extensively from Doha Declaration, excerpts from parliamentary debates, petitions from NGOs, WHO, etc. to highlight the public policy dimension of arguments in regards to easy affordability and availability of life saving drugs.
+The respondents quoted extensively from Doha Declaration on the TRIPS agreement and public health, excerpts from parliamentary debates, petitions from NGOs, WHO, etc. to highlight the public policy dimension of arguments in regards to easy affordability and availability of life saving drugs.

 Supreme Court decision

 Supreme Court decided the matter de novo looking into matters of both fact and law.

 The court first analysed the question of prior art by looking into Zimmerman patent and the related academic publications.
 It was clear from the Zimmerman patent that imatinib mesylate itself was not new and did not qualify the test of invention as laid down in section 2(1)(j) and section 2(1)(ja) of the Patents Act, 1970.
 The court then examined the beta crystalline form of imatinib mesylate and wrote that it, "for the sake of argument, may be accepted to be new, in the sense that it is not known from the Zimmermann patent.
 (Whether or not it involves an “inventive step” is another matter, and there is no need to go into that aspect of the matter now).
 Now, the beta crystalline form of Imatinib Mesylate being a pharmaceutical substance and moreover a polymorph of Imatinib Mesylate, it directly runs into section 3(d) of the Act with the explanation appended to the provision".

 In applying 3(d) of the Act, the Court decided to interpret "efficacy" as "therapeutic efficacy" because the subject matter of the patent is a compound of medicinal value.
 Court acknowledged that physical efficacy of imatinib mesylate in beta crystalline form was enhanced in comparison to other forms and that the beta crystalline form of imatinib mesylate had 30 per cent increased bioavailability as compared to imatinib in free base form; however, as no material had been offered to indicate that the beta crystalline form of imatinib mesylate would produce an enhanced or superior efficacy (therapeutic) on molecular basis than what could be achieved with imatinib free base in vivo animal model, the court opined that the beta crystalline form of imatinib mesylate, did not qualify the test of Section 3(d).